Modifications of Simon text model: Introduction

 \section{Introduction}

-Probabilistic text modeling involves a number of simplifications.
-However, the probabilistic model should maintain the behavior of text statistics that is observed in practice.
-In particular, we will consider the number of different words of the text and the number of words that occur once.
+Probabilistic text modeling involves several simplifications.
+However, the probabilistic model should maintain the behavior of text statistics that are observed in practice.
+In particular, we will consider the number of different words in the text and the number of words that occur once.

 Let $R_n$ be a number of different words among the first $n$ words of the text. $R_{n,i}$ be a number of words encountered $i$ times, $R^*_{n,i}$ be the number of words encountered not lesser than $i$ times.
 Therefore $R_n=R^*_{n,1}$, $R_{n,i}=R^*_{n,i}-R^*_{n,i+1}$, $i\ge 1$.